MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-ext-object.md

 ### Example

-To modify the existing fields and groups on a page, you use the `modify` keyword.
+To modify the existing fields and groups on a page, use the `modify` keyword.
 See the code snippet below for `addlast`, `modify` and `action` syntax.
 In the following example, the `actions` section creates a new group in the ribbon and places it last in the `Creation` group.
+The group contains an action that displays a message when the user chooses it.
+The `layout` section adds a new field control `ShoeSize` to the `General` group on the page.
+The field control is added as the last control in the group using the `addlast` method.
+The example also illustrates how to modify the caption of an existing field on the page.

 ```AL
 pageextension 70000020 CustomerCardExtension extends "Customer Card"